JosiahImmanuel02/Cryptography---19CS412-classical-techqniques/README.md

         }
     }

-    // Encrypt based on the position of the characters if (w == y) { // Same row x = (x + 1) % 5;
+    if (w == y) { // Same row
+        x = (x + 1) % 5;
         z = (z + 1) % 5;